MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/uninstall.md

 The **uninstall** command requires that you specify the exact string to uninstall.
 If there is any ambiguity, you will be prompted to further filter the **uninstall** command to an exact application.

+## Aliases

+The following aliases are available for this command:

+- remove
+- rm

 ## Usage

 `winget uninstall [[-q] \<query>] [\<options>]`